BranchMetrics/web-branch-deep-linking-attribution/README.md

 ### Queued Methods

-This SDK allows queued method calls before the SDK has called `.init()`  This allows you to call methods before the SDK is ready for real-time calls.
+This SDK allows queued method calls before the SDK has called `.init()`.
+This allows you to call methods before the SDK is ready for real-time calls.
 Any method called before the SDK is ready will be queued in the DOM and executed thereafter in order of execution.